danieliscrazy/Jukebox/WRITEUP.md

             tries = 0
 ```

 It reads every .2 seconds to see if the disc is there.
-Then I just have every song stop playing when the tags are removed.
+Then I have every song stop playing when the tags are removed.
 I also added some code to not immediately stop it unless it's been detected as gone 5 times, because it turns out the wall of the slot in the case is just barely too thick.

 ```
         else: